Getting out of a toxic relationship with someone you are addicted to can be difficult.

 5. Stop sharing life events

-Stop confiding with him, stop sharing stories about your day, stop telling your feelings.
+Stop confiding with him, stop sharing stories about your day, and stop telling your feelings.

 Because it’s that sense that “our partner knows us” that keeps us longing to get back to our partners.